Sugar Free Strawberry Freezer Jam – No Pectin

 Instructions

-• Add 4 cups of strawberries to a food processor or blender.
-Add 1/4 cup of lemon juice or citric acid and Blend till you get it as smooth as you like.
+• Add 4 cups of strawberries to a food processor or blender, or large bowl.
+Add 1/4 cup of lemon juice or citric acid and Blend, or crush strawberries with a potato masher, till you get it as smooth as you like.

 • Pour your mixture into a mixing bowl and add the UltraGel or EZ Gel.
 Whisk together till well incorporated and there are no lumps.
 FOR EXTRA SMOOTH Strawberry freezer jam, blend Ultra Gel with puree in the blender.